Documentation

 Hardware

-If you want to use more than just the OpenTRNG emulators, you will need a hardware target.
+To use more than just the OpenTRNG emulators, a hardware target is required.

 Hardware target